 Johnson remembers looking down on the surrounds of Ruhr valley, after the dams were burst.
 To his eye, land had become sea.
 Today, Geoffrey Wellum lives at Land’s End, where coast meets ocean.
 On the day I travelled to his home there was a storm brewing.
 The wind blew a gale.
 The rain lashed down.
 A hard drive, by any standards.
 That is for those of us in the modern day, and peace time.
 I asked, whether the Last of the Few & The Many flew in such conditions.
 Oh, yes, Wellum assured me.
 Absolutely.

 Most vividly, Johnson – like Wellum, Farnes, Elkington, Neil, and others I sketched – remembered the cold.
 Up in the skies, the air was freezing, minus many degrees.
 Can you conceive of the challenges they faced and then consider executing them in planes without heating and at temperatures that were subhuman?
-Another aspect that is hard to imagine.
-However, it was the warmth of these old gentleman which is what I shall never forget.
+Yet another aspect that is so hard to imagine, particularly as the warmth of these gentleman to me is something that I shall never forget.